Class of 2022

 Doug Bruno

-• Bruno is the current Head Coach of DePaul Blue Demons women’s basketball program with 758 wins as DePaul’s leader, and 798 wins in his overall coaching career
+• Head Coach of DePaul Blue Demons women’s basketball program with 786 overall wins across 39 seasons

 • Inducted into the DePaul University Hall of Fame (1993), the Illinois Basketball Coaches Association Hall of Fame (2000), the Chicagoland Sports Hall of Fame (2004), and the National Italian American Sports Hall of Fame (2017)

-• Head Coach of the WBL team, the Chicago Hustle for two years with a record of 40-30 where the team went on to win the league’s Midwest Division in the first year (1979)
+• Head Coach of WBL team Chicago Hustle for two years, and the team won the league’s Midwest Division in its first year (1979)

 • Coached the 1st WBL All-Star Game that took place in Madison Square Garden in New York City, NY

-• Bruno has served on numerous NCAA and Women’s Basketball Coaching Association (WBCA) Committees, on a WBHOF National Board of Directors, on the Positive Coaching Alliance Board of Directors, and on the Danny Did Epilepsy Foundation Board of Directors
+• Served on numerous NCAA and WBCA Committees, on the WBHOF National Board of Directors, on the Positive Coaching Alliance Board of Directors, and on the Danny Did Epilepsy Foundation Board of Directors

-• A WBCA Academic Honor Roll honoree, where he ranked for 14 years in the Academic Top 25, with 10 of those being consecutive
+• WBCA Academic Honor Roll honoree, where he ranked for 14 years in the Academic Top 25

 • A current member of the WBCA, who completed a two-year term as President of the WBCA (2007)